Skip to main content

 If you self-host Reactive Resume, set:

-RxResume remains the source of truth for base resume data, project visibility, and tailoring inputs in both modes.
+RxResume remains the source of truth for base resume data, project visibility, and tailoring inputs when importing from Reactive Resume.
+Local renderers use the structured Design Resume data at render time.